 You did it.
 After all of your coursework and projects, you’ve learned enough about QA to apply for a position in your new chosen field.
 You’re excited and nervous, especially when it comes to the interview.

 A job interview in tech might be a brand new experience for you, or maybe it’s been a while since you’ve had any job interview.
-Prepare yourself with some of the questions you’re most likely to be asked and get the QA gig of your dreams.
+Prepare yourself for some of the quality assurance interview questions you’re most likely to be asked and get the gig of your dreams.
 Remember, these are sample questions that might not be asked of you verbatim, but preparing to answer them will certainly aid your interview preparation.

 So What is QA Anyway?